The Future of International Organizations

 (37:27):

 Instead, what was created was the UN Environment Programme, which is not a freestanding organization but is part of the United Nations.
 Here too, actually, it’s quite striking to me that we have seen over time efforts to convert the UN Environment Programme into a separate freestanding international organization.
-Those efforts have not yet been successful, but in the meantime, what we’ve seen is the creation within the UN Environment Programme of some of the features that we associate with the traditional model and its original incarnation.
-The UN Environment Programme was governed by a Council that was made up of a subset of UN Member States.
+Those efforts have not yet been successful, but in the meantime, what we’ve seen is the creation within the UN Environment Programme of some of the features that we associate with the traditional model.
+In its original incarnation, the UN Environment Programme was governed by a Council that was made up of a subset of UN Member States.
 Most recently when proposals were discussed to transform the UN Environment Programme into a free-standing international organization.
 That didn’t happen, but the governing council was replaced with the UN Environment Assembly, a body on which every UN Member State could participate.

 (38:48):